Timothy H. O'Sullivan: Biography

-He took many other photographs documenting the battle, including "Dead Confederate sharpshooter at foot of Little Round Top", "Field where General Reynolds fell", "View in wheatfield opposite our extreme left", "Confederate dead gathered for burial at the southwestern edge of the Rose woods", "Bodies of Federal soldiers near the McPherson woods", "Slaughter pen", and others.
+He took many other photographs documenting the battle, including Dead Confederate sharpshooter at foot of Little Round Top, Field where General Reynolds fell, View in wheatfield opposite our extreme left, Confederate dead gathered for burial at the southwestern edge of the Rose woods, Bodies of Federal soldiers near the McPherson woods, "Slaughter pen", and others.

 In 1864, following Gen. Ulysses S. Grant's trail, he photographed the Siege of Petersburg before briefly heading to North Carolina to document the siege of Fort Fisher.
 That brought him to the Appomattox Court House, the site of Robert E. Lee's surrender in April 1865.

 From 1867 to 1869, he was the official photographer on the United States Geological Exploration of the Fortieth Parallel under Clarence King.
 The expedition began at Virginia City, Nevada, where he photographed the mines, and worked eastward.
 In so doing, he became one of the pioneers in the field of geophotography.
 In contrast to the Asian and Eastern landscape fronts, the subject matter he focused on was a new concept.
 It involved taking pictures of nature as an untamed, pre-industrialized land without the use of landscape painting conventions.
 O'Sullivan combined science and art, making exact records of extraordinary beauty.

-In 1870 he joined a survey team in Panama to survey for a canal across the isthmus.
-From 1871 to 1874 he returned to the southwestern United States to join Lt.
+In 1870, he joined a survey team in Panama to survey for a canal across the isthmus.
+From 1871 to 1874, he returned to the southwestern United States to join Lt.
 George M. Wheeler in his survey west of the 100th meridian.
 His job was to photograph the West to attract settlers.
 O'Sullivan's pictures were among the first to record the prehistoric ruins, Navajo weavers, and pueblo villages of the Southwest.
 He faced starvation on the Colorado River when some of the expedition's boats capsized; few of the 300 negatives he took survived the trip back East.
 He spent the last years of his short life in Washington, D.C., as official photographer for the U.S. Geological Survey and the Treasury Department.

-O'Sullivan died in Staten Island of tuberculosis at age 42.
+O'Sullivan died on January 14, 1882, aged 42, in Staten Island, of tuberculosis.

+In 1978, O'Sullivan Peak in Utah was officially named in his honor.

-In 1986 O'Sullivan was inducted into the International Photography Hall of Fame and Museum.
+In 1986, O'Sullivan was inducted into the International Photography Hall of Fame and Museum.